What does cheugy mean? And how do you know if you're a cheug?

 How do you pronounce cheugy?

-It sounds like chew-ghee.
-In noun form (a cheug), it sounds like choog.
+It sounds like chew-gee, with a hard g.
+In noun form (cheug), it sounds like choog.

 Are you cheugy?